Snake Plant Care

 How do you propagate Snake Plant?

-Snake Plants are very easy to propagate, which make such fun plant gifts!
+Repotting Snake Plant is a very easy plant to propagate, which make such fun plant gifts!
 Check out my how to wrap and gift plants + plant tag printables.

 The easiest way to propagate Snake Plants is from their new shoots that emerge from the soil.
 As new leaves come up, they can be taken out of the soil and potted independently.
 They are rapid growers once established.